cs50nestm/cs50labs/variables/README.md

 ### Correctness

-Practice testing your own code by trying out different kinds of input.
-You want to test for not only valid inputs, but for invalid inputs as well as "corner cases", which would be inputs that aren't technically invalid, but are outside of the what you might normally expect to see as an input.
+Practice testing your own code by trying out different kinds of inputs.
+You want to test for not only valid inputs, but for invalid inputs as well as "corner cases", which would be inputs that aren't technically invalid, but are not what you might normally expect to see as an input.

 What happends if you enter name instead of your age, when you get the prompt, as in?